The conformal Killing spinor initial data equations: Introduction

-through the use of Killing vectors.
-From the spacetime point of view, the existence of Killing vectors allows one to perform \emph{symmetry reductions} of the Einstein field equations ---see for instance \cite{Wei90a}.
+---through the use of Killing vectors.
+From the spacetime point of view, the existence of Killing vectors allows one to perform \emph{symmetry reductions} of the Einstein field equations ---see \cite{Wei90a} for instance.
 This approach has been exploited in classical uniqueness results such as \cite{Rob75b}.
-Closely related to the black hole uniqueness problem, characterisations and classifications of solutions to the Einstein field equations usually exploit the symmetries of the spacetime in one way or another, e.g., in the characterisations of the Kerr spacetime via the \emph{Mars-Simon tensor} ---see \cite{Mar99,Mar00,Sim84}.
+Closely related to the black hole uniqueness problem, characterisations and classifications of solutions to the Einstein field equations usually exploit the symmetries of the spacetime in one way or another, e.g. in the characterisations of the Kerr spacetime via the \emph{Mars--Simon tensor} ---see \cite{Mar99,Mar00,Sim84, MarPaeSenSim16, MarPeo22}.
 On the other hand, from the point of view of the Cauchy problem, symmetry assumptions should be imposed only at the level of initial data.
 In this regard, symmetry assumptions can be phrased in terms of the \emph{Killing vector initial data}.
-The Killing vector initial data equations constitute a set of conditions that an initial data set $(\tilde{\mathcal{S}},\tilde{\bmh},\tilde{\bmK})$ for the Einstein field equations has to satisfy to ensure that the development will contain a Killing vector ---see \cite{BeiChr97b}.
-Nevertheless, despite the fact that the existence of Killing vector plays a central role in the discussion of the symmetries, the existence of Killing vectors is sometimes not enough to encode all the symmetries and conserved quantities that a spacetime can posses, e.g., the Carter constant in the Kerr spacetime.
-To unravel some of these \emph{hidden symmetries} one has analyse the existence of a more fundamental type of objects; \emph{Killing spinors} $\tilde{\kappa}_{AB}$ ---in vacuum spacetimes, the existence of a Killing spinor directly implies the existence of a Killing vector.
-The \emph{Killing spinor initial data equations} have been derived in the \emph{physical framework} ---governed by the Einstein field equations--- in \cite{GarVal08c}.
-These equations have been successfully employed in the construction of a geometric invariant which detects whether or not an initial data set corresponds to initial data for the Kerr spacetime ---see \cite{BaeVal10a,BaeVal10b,BaeVal11b}.
-This analysis has also been extended to include suitable classes of matter ---see \cite{ColVal16} for an analogous characterisation of initial data for the Kerr-Newman spacetime.
+The Killing vector initial data (KID) equations are a system of PDEs, defined over a spacelike hypersurface $\tilde{\mathcal{S}}$ and with coefficients computable in terms of the first and second fundamental forms $\tilde{\bmh}$ and $\tilde{\bmK}$, whose solutions (whenever they exist) correspond to initial data for Killing vectors on the ensuing spacetime development $(\tilde{\mathcal{M}},\tilde{\bmg})$, in the form of lapse-shift pairs ---see \cite{BeiChr97b}.
+While Killing vectors play a central role in the discussion of the symmetries, their existence is sometimes not enough to encode all the symmetries and conserved quantities enjoyed by a spacetime e.g. the Carter constant in the Kerr spacetime.
+One approach to unraveling some of these \emph{hidden symmetries} is to consider a more fundamental type of object, namely \emph{Killing spinors}, denoted here by $\tilde{\kappa}_{AB}$.
+For vacuum spacetimes, the existence of a Killing spinor directly implies the existence of a Killing vector.
+The \emph{Killing spinor initial data equations} have been derived in the \emph{physical framework} ---i.e. where the manifold on interest is a solution to the Einstein field equations--- in \cite{GarVal08c}.
+These equations have been used in the construction of a geometric invariant which detects whether or not an initial data set corresponds to initial data for the Kerr spacetime ---see \cite{BaeVal10a,BaeVal10b,BaeVal10c,BaeVal11b}.
+This analysis has also been extended to include suitable classes of matter ---see \cite{ValCol16} for an analogous characterisation of initial data for the Kerr-Newman spacetime.
 In these characterisations, some asymptotic conditions on the initial data are required.
 These conditions usually take the form of decay assumptions on $\tilde{\bmh}$, $\tilde{\bmK}$ and $\tilde{\bm\kappa}$ on $\tilde{\mathcal{S}}$, given in terms of asymptotically Cartesian coordinates.
-Nonetheless, in other approaches, the asymptotic behaviour of the spacetime can be studied in a geometric way through conformal compactifications.
-The latter is sometimes referred as the Penrose proposal.
+Alternatively, following \emph{Penrose's proposal}, the asymptotic region of the spacetime is to be studied in a geometric way through conformal compactifications.
 In this approach one starts with a \emph{physical spacetime} $(\tilde{\mathcal{M}},\tilde{\bmg})$ where $\tilde{\mathcal{M}}$ is a 4-dimensional manifold and $\tilde{\bmg}$ is a Lorentzian metric which is a solution to the Einstein field equations.
-Then, one introduces a \emph{unphysical spacetime} $(\mathcal{M},\bmg)$ into which $(\tilde{\mathcal{M}},\tilde{\bmg})$ is conformally embedded.
-Accordingly, there exists an embedding $\varphi: \tilde{\mathcal{M}} \rightarrow \mathcal{M}$ such that
+Then, one introduces an \emph{unphysical spacetime} $(\mathcal{M},\bmg)$ into which $(\tilde{\mathcal{M}},\tilde{\bmg})$ is conformally embedded: $\varphi: \tilde{\mathcal{M}} \rightarrow \mathcal{M}$ such that